AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 - [Manage users](https://helpx.adobe.com/enterprise/using/users.html)
 - [Manage user groups](https://helpx.adobe.com/enterprise/using/user-groups.html)

-  GOT TO HERE!

 ## Account {#account}

 **Who can view this tab:** System Administrators and Contract Administrators

-System and contract admins can easily manage their organization’s Adobe contracts from the **Account** tab in the Admin Console.
+System and contract admins can manage their organization’s Adobe contracts from the **Account** tab in the Admin Console.

 Depending on your plan—Enterprise, VIP, VIP Marketplace, or Teams—you can: